artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 above, an engineer on Team B would notify relevant stakeholders of Team A, giving that team the opportunity to flag if their work is not yet safe to deploy.

-While these 2 strategies are impactful:
+While these strategies are impactful:

 - Semi-unstructured communication is prone to breakdown: the notified engineers on Team A might be pairing or in a meeting and Team B deploys anyways.

 - Without a true continuous delivery model, it's a challenge to operationalize very frequent production deploys.
 Moreover, the problem compounds as the team grows and the velocity of work increases.

+- Particularly when working in a large distributed system, automated testing at the individual service level can only provide a certain level of safety for a change.
+Visual changes which require correctness on different viewports and devices are, pragmatically, often best to test manually.

 If only there was a way to allow Team A and B to work without risking stepping on each other toes!